ceejbot/galls-law/fluent-conf.md

 # [fit] what did that Gall guy say about
 # [fit] complex working systems?

 ^ Didn't we just hear something about complex systems?
 Your target for a rewrite is the full complicated thing that's running in production today, not the simple thing you started with.
-Famous problem: second system syndrome.
-Gall also said this
+Famous problem: second system effect.

 ---